danielzting/TextObserver/README.md

 ));
 ```

 If you want to perform multiple replacements to, say, correct people's grammar or make some [funny substitutions](https://xkcd.com/1288/), extend the callback instead of creating a separate observer for each replacement.
-Observers with overlapping target subtrees may "ping-pong" each other back and forth infinitely as a change in one observer's callback alerts other observers and triggers their callbacks.

 ```javascript
 const observer = new TextObserver(text => text.replaceAll(